algorandfoundation/algokit-cli/docs/cli/index.md

 ### -o, --output <output_mode>
 Choose the output method for the access token.
 Defaults to stdout.
-Only applicable when –ci flag is set
+Only applicable when –ci flag is set.

 * **Options**